Aluminum blocks

 a maximum size of about 2.5" they won't be gaudy or intrusive.

-There are seven jigs based on figures with three to nine rays or sides.
+I made seven jigs based on starts with three to nine rays or sides.
 The

 extra holes allow doubling up, secondary points between the main ones,